 - We’ve done ground-breaking work with…

 - We get a massive number of inquiries about…

 - Our clients tell us that our service is genuinely unique…

 You have very little time and the bulk of what you say is lost.
 Make your words count.

-It sounds better to your prospects and makes them feel more comfortable as they will relate to you better and we all know that people still buy people.
+It sounds better to your prospects and makes them feel more comfortable as they will relate to you better.
+What’s more, we all know that people still buy people.

+Of course, many purchases, these days, are online.
+Yet, for larger value sales, human interaction remains essential.
 So, make sure you are motivated.
 Ensure you convey authority and confidence.
 Use powerful evocative words.
-Match tone but make it ‘sound’ compelling.
+Match tone and make it ‘sound’ compelling.
 And watch your pace.
 If you couple this with good questions and active listening, you will achieve much more from your telemarketing calls.